Instant Pot Chicken Legs are easy to make and result in a supremely tender chicken that goes with any sauce and side dish for a quick meal.

 Seasoning the chicken legs before cooking adds a ton of flavor.
 I season almost everything with my homemade dry rub.
 You can find the recipe at that link.
 It’s fine to season with seasoning salt or just salt and pepper.

-Pour a cup of hot chicken broth into the base of the pot.
+Pour a cup of hot water into the base of the pot, along with the smashed garlic.
 Add the trivet.
 Then place the legs evenly on the trivet.
 This recipe is for just 2 servings, but you can make as many chicken legs as you need, just stack them up.

 Be sure to visit our Instant Pot Guide for more tips and great recipes!